nim3xh/Hospital-Management-System/README.md

 1. Install MySQL.
 2. Create a new database.
-3. Run SQL scripts in the `database-scripts` folder to initialize tables and data.
+3. Run SQL scripts to initialize tables and data.

 ## Contributing